-- Is there a happy character? a sad character? a frustration character? an angry character? a worried character?
+- Is there a happy character? a sad character? a frustrated character? an angry character? a worried character?

 - How can you tell?
-Which words does the author use to let you know how the character is feeling?
+Which words does the author use to tell you how the character feels?

 - Did your feelings change as you read the story?
 At which point?